JoshPattman/goras/README.md

 - Check if GPU support is working for cuda.
 I think it should work, but I havn't got round to testing yet.
 - Currently, batching for training and prediction discards the remainder of the last batch (eg batch size 8, 17 elements, will only predict 16 things and the last thing will be disacrded).
   - I will fix this once I hear back on an issue https://github.com/gorgonia/gorgonia/issues/204
-- Allow the user to choose the data type for the model to use
 - Test and fix softmax and/or CCE